philzook58/philzook58.github.io/_posts/2024-12-02-superpose_datalog.md

-## Egglog
+#### Egglog

-The essence of [egglog](https://github.com/egraphs-good/egglog) in the same way the essence of datalog is the transitivity query is the connected component compression query.
+The essence of [egglog](https://github.com/egraphs-good/egglog) in the same way the essence of datalog is the transitivity query is the connected component compression query (<https://kmicinski.com/assets/byods.pdf> section 5.4).

 Here the compressed database holds a union find (The `=` facts, which are oriented according to the default term ordering).
 Notice that `path(b,b)` is deduped with respect to `path(d,d)` because they are expressing the same information.